 Origin and Description

 Simcoe Hops is a heavy yielding plant at 2300-2500 lbs/acre, which is a theme from some of the Yakima varieties.
-The bright yellow lupulin comes from the medium size cones mid season after a moderately vigorous growing season.
+The bright yellow lupulin comes from the medium size hop cones mid season after a moderately vigorous growing season.
 Going with the times, Simcoe has been bred for disease resistance which includes powdery mildew and sperotheca.
 As mentioned, Simcoe has made itself known for the American craft brewing and home brewing warriors, and is available.

-Buy Simcoe Hops
+Simcoe Leaf Hops

 Simcoe Hops Usage